About Local Link Donegal Sligo Leitrim

-Professionally coordinated and managed transport provision throughout County Donegal.
+Professionally coordinated and managed transport provision throughout Counties Donegal Sligo & Leitrim.
 An independent company, not for profit, limited by guarantee (CLG) with charitable status and a board of management from the community and voluntary sector.

 Since it was established in 2002, the board and staff of SITT have been courageous and progressive in their vision, flexible in their approach and steadfast in the belief that transport is fundamental to rural living.